vzaidman/Office-UI-Fabric/ghdocs/TUTORIAL.md

 </div>
 ```

-NOTE: We are removing the `<label>` element because we don't need it in this example.
+NOTE: We are removing the `<label>` and `<span>` elements because we don't need them in this example.
 Fabric components can be customized fairly easily.

 Copy all the contents from Button.html and paste it into our second column.
 Let's tweak the text as well by changing **Create account** to **Add Todo** and changing the description to say **Add a todo task to the list**.
 After all that, it should look like the following: